geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Then we have MLPerf.

 ##### **Geohot** [[00:09:17](https://www.youtube.com/watch?v=cLnu8McQRlw&t=557)]
-Then we have Lama.
+Then we have LLaMA.

 ##### **Geohot** [[00:09:23](https://www.youtube.com/watch?v=cLnu8McQRlw&t=563)]
 There was a stop function.

 ##### **Qazalin** [[00:09:25](https://www.youtube.com/watch?v=cLnu8McQRlw&t=565)]
-I tried to see what's the limit that we are getting now on Lama training.
+I tried to see what's the limit that we are getting now on LLaMA training.

 ##### **Chenyu** [[00:09:31](https://www.youtube.com/watch?v=cLnu8McQRlw&t=571)]
 I think we are still 2x off in terms of memory usage.